sage-code/maj/README.md

 * Maj alphabet is deterministic and precise.
 One distinct sound for each letter;
 * All words are created manually using a translation spreadsheet;
 * Words are abbreviated as much as possible not translated one to one;
-* When there is divergence between root languages, Maj words can be original;
+* When there is divergence between languages, Maj words is original;
-* We preserve significant syllables from origins to create a short word;
+* We preserve significant syllables to create a shorter word;
 * Sometimes we add letters or coda, to improve pronunciation;
-* Sometimes we cut out letters from long words to make it shorter;
+* Sometimes we cut out letters to make words shorter;
 * Maj numerals are original but first letter is inspired from Romanic languages;
 * Most words including numerals are starting with consonant and end with vowel;
 * In Maj words, each letter is pronounced.
 Only letter "h" can be voiceless;

-## The essential
+## Essential

 Maj is using the power of 3 to organize sentences and words: